Akash-Ahir/90DaysOfDevOps/2026/day-61/day-61-terraform-intro.md

   - `Declarative`- write code that describes the final desired state of your infrastructure, and the tool figures out the exact step-by-step actions needed to make it happen

-  - `cloud-agnostic`- it means that we are not dependent on a single platform cloud service we are independent to use any other platform also
+  - `cloud-agnostic`- it means terraform is not limited to a single cloud provider the same terraform concepts can be used to manage infrastructure across AWS, Azure, Google Cloud, and many other platforms

 ---